orus-io/nats-websocket-gw/README.md

 - Provides a hook to change the CONNECT phase, allowing the http server to handle the connection itself (for example based on a cookie of the http request)
 - Easily embeddable in a bigger http server
+- Supports both text (default) and binary (by adding '?mode=binary' to the url) messages

 ## Basic usage